flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 `TA MODE ............................................................
 TA/RA`<br/>

 !!! info ""
     This is usually a good time to contact ATC Departure to check in with your current altitude.
 In most cases, ATC will now give us a higher climb altitude.
-If we did not receive a higher altitude, we have to level off at the previously cleared altitude (cleared by ATC or navigational charts).
+If we did not receive a higher altitude, we will level off at the previously cleared altitude (cleared by ATC or navigational charts).
 If we have the __Autopilot__ activated, it will level off automatically at the Selected Altitude.

 This concludes the *Initial Climb*.